WRansohoff/nmigen_rv32i_min/README.md

 The CPU module's testbench runs the standard `rv32ui` [`RISC-V` instruction set tests](https://github.com/riscv/riscv-tests) for each operation, compiled with GCC.
 These tests cover most of the basic `RV32I` instructions, with the exception of `ECALL` and `EBREAK`.

 To test `ECALL`, I also included the `RV32SI` `CSR` tests for the most basic 'machine mode' implementation.
-They pass, but the `ECALL` instruction is still incomplete because I have not implemented all of the core 'machine mode' registers.
+Even though they currently pass, I haven't implemented all of the core 'machine mode' registers, and the 'ECALL' instruction is incomplete.

-I also haven't implemented traps (interrupts and exceptions) yet, and I had to comment out some of the startup code in `riscv_test.h`, or the simulation wouldn't even make it to the start of the tests.
-So there's still plenty of work to do before this CPU can blink an LED.
+I also haven't implemented traps (interrupts and exceptions) yet, and I'll need to implement some buses before I can add any peripherals.
+Fortunately, [the `nmigen-soc` repository](https://github.com/nmigen/nmigen-soc) contains a [Wishbone bus implementation](https://opencores.org/howto/wishbone), but I need to do some reading to figure out how that works.

 The `tests/rv64ui_tests/` directory contains assembly code for those test cases, copied [from the `isa/` directory of the `riscv-tests` repository](https://github.com/riscv/riscv-tests/tree/master/isa).
 And the `tests/test_roms/` directory contains auto-generated Python files with corresponding machine code instructions in a format that the CPU testbenches can interpret.